 - Support Wellington City Council in its management of Ōtari-Wilton’s Bush

-- Build public awareness and appreciation of Ōtari-Wilton’s Bush, native plants and their conservation through talks, guided tours, seminars, weekend hosting and open days
+- Build public awareness and appreciation of Ōtari-Wilton’s Bush, native plants and their conservation through talks, guided tours, seminars, weekend hosting, native plant sales and open days

 - Assist the restoration and enhancement of Ōtari-Wilton’s Bush through weeding, revegetation, seed collection and predator control